 My mother raised five children, largely using pure animal instinct.
 She’d had no personal role models for good mothering.
 As a child, she never knew what it felt like be kissed, hugged or even treated kindly by a parent.
 She had only a third grade education.
 And at the age of 13, she’d been sent away on the train to distant relatives in Ontario because, as she told us in her matter-of-fact tone: “I was too expensive to feed“.

 And despite the popularity of the ultra modern custom of bottle-feeding in the 1950s, my mother was a trailblazer in breastfeeding each of her five babies – despite little support from either her family doctor or any of her bottle-feeding friends.
 For example, although she was a full-time working mother when I was born, she and my babysitter arranged a clever way to signal when her hungry baby woke up.
 The sitter, who lived right across the street from my parent’s corner grocery store, would close her living room curtains when I was ready for feeding.
-During the day, my mother would constantly check that window, and run across the street to nurse her baby if the curtains were closed.
+During the day, my mother would regularly check that window, and run across the street to nurse her baby if the curtains were closed.
 After feeding time, the curtains could open again until the next signal was due.